carogiu/cell-migration/README.md

    - model_domains creates the domain and boundaries

-   - model_flow and model_phase contain the function to solve the model
+   - model_flow and model_phase contain the function to solve the model (the phase field and the flow are solved separately here)
    - model_common contains common functions to initiate and solve the problem over time

+   - unique_solver can be used alternatively of model_flow and model_phase (the phae field and the flow are solved together here)

    - main extracts the parameters and solves the problem with them

    - model_save_evolution saves the results in HDF5 files